 Having routines or a schedule where children are taught how to go about their day in a healthy manner keeps not just boredom away but also helps you teach your child the manners and morals that they need to learn.
 Routines help you parent better.

-I’m sharing below a sample routine that I followed for my children.
+I’m sharing below a sample schedule for 3 year old.
+I followed this for all my children.
 I hope it benefits you.

-Sample Routine for a 3 year old Child
+What’s a good Daily Schedule for a 3 year old

 My children followed the 7am to 7pm routine because this is what worked for me and my family.
 You can use this same routine and add or minus 30 minutes to make the 8am to 8pm routine or 6.30am to 6pm routine.

-What if my child goes to nursery or kindergarten?
+What if my child goes to nursery, preschool or kindergarten?

-Some children may be attending day care or a nursery in the morning.
+Some children may be attending day care or preschool in the morning.
 Two of my children attended lower Kindergarten while following this plan.
 It worked fine for us.
 I hope it works for you too.